Collegiate Level Exams (e.g., AP, IB, GCE, etc.)

 No. Retaking the course at Hopkins is the only way to absolve a grade and have your GPA recalculated.

 Students may retake one course on SIS without any permission from an advisor.
-If you need to retake multiple courses, or if you need to take the course for a third time, visit Blackboard Organization: WSE Academic Advising site for more information.
+If you need to retake multiple courses, or if you need to take the course for the third time, visit the Canvas site, WSE Academic Advising for more information.

 Graduation